MohamedLEGH/phd_thesis/template/chapter/peertopeer.typ

 // distributed computing is possible
 // Skype: VoIP
 // 60% of traffic in 2004
+// Today way less but Bittorent still used for example for sharing LLM or Linux distribution
 // return of p2p with Bitcoin and blockchain
+// mixnets (NIM and Snowpack)
 // Distributed social media (Mastodon, Bluesky)
 // IPFS
 // Golem, Sia, Filecoin => decentralized cloud